3dem/relion/README.md

 ## Installation

-More extensive options and configurations are available [here](https://relion.readthedocs.io/en/release-4.0/Installation.html), but the outlines to clone and install relion for typical use are made easy through [cmake](https://en.wikipedia.org/wiki/CMake).
+More extensive options and configurations are available [here](https://relion.readthedocs.io/en/release-4.0/Installation.html), but the outlines to clone and install RELION for typical use are made easy through [cmake](https://en.wikipedia.org/wiki/CMake).

 On Debian or Ubuntu machines, installing cmake, the compiler, and additional dependencies (mpi, fftw) is as easy as: